-After The Petition Is Approved, Do I Have To Have An Interview?
+After The Immigration Petition Is Approved, Do I Have To Attend An Interview?

 Because of a recent USCIS policy change, an interview will be scheduled for the individual five to eight months after their application for a green card has been filed.
 Previously, employment-based green cards did not require individuals to have an interview, and petitions could be approved without one.
 This policy was changed at the end of August 2017, for all individuals who have applied for an employment-based green card.